siddharthtiwari-03/UnSQL/Readme.md

 ### Find method

 `find` is a static, asynchronous method.
 It dynamically generates *select* query, that reads / retrieves record(s) from the database table.
-It accepts object as its parameter with various properties (optional). `find` method always returns a JSON object (Here referred as `result`) with execution success/failure acknowledgement via. `success` property (being `true` on success and `false` on failure) and `result` (Array of record(s)) or `error` (detailed error object) depending upon query was successful or not. `find` method along with all its parameters with their default values is shown below:
+It accepts object as its parameter with various properties (optional). `find` method always returns a JSON object (Here referred as `result`) with execution success/failure acknowledgement via. `success` property (being `true` on success and `false` on failure) and `result` (Array of record(s)) or `error` (detailed error object) depending upon query was successful or not. `find` method combines `findAll` and `findOne` into one single method, as `findOne` method (in every other library/ORM) is just a wrapper around `findAll` and grabs the first matching record. `find` method along with all its parameters with their default values is shown below:

 ```javascript
 const result = await User.find({